mdd4cps/aomdd4cps/README.md

 # Agent-Oriented MDD4CPS
 A tool designed to implement an Agent-Oriented Model-Driven Development process for Cyber-Physical Systems, enabling automated model transformation and code generation to streamline CPS development.
 For more details, see the [process overview documentation](MDD4CPS_process_overview.md).

-> ⚠️ **Note:** This project is a continuation of the original repository [LD-111/MDD4CPS](https://github.com/LD-111/MDD4CPS), which served as the foundation for this implementation.
+> 📜 **Background:** This project is a continuation of the original repository [LD-111/MDD4CPS](https://github.com/LD-111/MDD4CPS), which served as the foundation for this implementation.
 This version introduces revised terminology, enhanced documentation, and ongoing support for future extensions.

+> ℹ️ **Resources:** The [`semantics/`](semantics/) directory provides the artifacts used for structural and semantic validations in the PIM phase of MDD4CPS.
+> It includes OWL ontologies, SHACL shapes, example CPS models (both correct and faulty), and scripts to reproduce the validation experiments described in the documentation.

 ## Installation